SAMURAI-10/Data_Mart_/README.md

 <img width="553" height="85" alt="impact cust_Type" src="https://github.com/user-attachments/assets/c7ea4a34-dfe1-47ed-8a6d-c062dd1f48d3" /> <br>
 Existing cutomers had most -1.3% and new customers had the least -0.6% reduction rate.

+##   Conclusion
+<ins>**Negative Impact**</ins> <br>
+The introduction of sustainable packaging in June 2020 resulted in an immediate drop in sales (around 1.15% decline) when compared to sales during the same period in previous years (2019 and 2018).
+The total decline in sales after 12 weeks of packaging change resulted in loss of 152 million $ . <br>
+<ins>**Impact on different segments**</ins> <br>
+Overall, the business is experiencing a general decline across most customer groups and platforms, with the sharpest drops seen in the Asia and Oceania region, middle-aged customers, families, and existing customers.
+While Europe Canada and Africa shows positive growth, the downward trends in key demographics and regions indicate a need for strategic efforts to retain customers and rebuild performance. <br>
+<ins>**Suggestions to handle such future updates**</ins> <br>
+Conduct Pilot Testing Before Full Rollout: <br>
+Test new packaging changes on a small region or customer group first. <br>
+Monitor customer reaction, sales trends, operational issues,Customer complaints/returns,Delivery efficiency and adjust before scaling.<br>
+Inform customers before the change takes effect.<br>
+Highlight benefits such as Environmental impact, improved quality, and smoother process.
+Many customers respond favorably when they understand the purpose and impact.